-Ground Report: Man Found Hanging From Tree, Father Says Family Of His Muslim Girlfriend Killed Him
+Ground Report: Man Found Hanging From Tree, Family Says His Girlfriend's Kin Killed Him Over His Religion

 Only after villagers staged a protest, the police registered a case of murder, says the victim's father.